Kvitekvist/Auriel-s-Dream/README.md

 Then Click "OK" if you get a message saying something about Failed to check for update.
 This is ok.
 ![image](https://i.ibb.co/P5mpMfH/enb2.jpg)

-Then navigate to the Presets menu bu pressing the symbol in the top left (the three lines).
+Then navigate to the Presets menu by pressing the symbol in the top left (the three lines).
 The menu should look like this:
 ![image](https://i.ibb.co/YkFSZJ1/enb3.jpg)

 Finally, activate the two options "Essential Files" and "3D Audio".
 If you need more performance, you skip 3D audio.